sundials-codes/sundials-manyvector-demo/README.tex.md

 reconstruction.
 The spatial domain uses a 3D domain decomposition approach for parallelism over `nprocs` MPI processes, with layout `npx` x `npy` x `npz` defined automatically via the `MPI_Dims_create` utility routine.
-The minimum dimension size is 3, so to run a two-dimensional test in the yz-plane, one could specify `nx=3` and `ny=nz=200` -- when run in parallel, only 'active' spatial dimensions (those with extent greater than 3) will be parallelized.
-Each fluid field is stored in its own parallel `N_Vector` object; these are combined together to form the full "solution" vector $w$ using the `MPIManyVector` `N_Vector` module.
+The minimum size for any dimension is 3, so to run a two-dimensional test in the yz-plane, one could specify `nx=3` and `ny=nz=200` -- when run in parallel, only 'active' spatial dimensions (those with extent greater than 3) will be parallelized.
+Each fluid field ($\rho$, $m_x$, $m_y$, $m_z$ and $e_t$) is stored in its own parallel `N_Vector` object.
+Chemical tracers at a given spatial location are collocated into a single serial `N_Vector` object.
+The five fluid vectors and the array of tracer vectors are combined together to form the full "solution" vector $w$ using the `MPIManyVector` `N_Vector` module.
 The resulting initial-value problem is solved using a temporally-adaptive explicit Runge Kutta method from ARKode's ARKStep module.
 The solution is output to disk and solution statistics are optionally output to the screen at specified frequencies, and run statistics are printed at the end.

 Individual test problems may be uniquely specified through an input file and auxiliarly source code file(s) that should be linked with this main routine at compile time.
+By default, all codes are built with no chemical tracers; however, this may be controlled at compilation time using the `NVAR` preprocessor directive, corresponding to the number of unknowns at any spatial location.
+Hence, the [default] minimum value for `NVAR` is 5, so for a calculation with 4 chemical tracers the code should be compiled with the preprocessor flag `-DNVAR=9`.
+An example of this is provided in the `Makefile` when building `compile_test.exe`, and may be emulated for user-defined problems.

 Example input files are provided in the `inputs/` folder -- these are internally documented to discuss all possible input parameters (in